DandyHQ/mace/docs/Development.md

 - lua.c
 Lua api mappings.

-- init.lua
-A basic initialization script.

 - xmain.c
 All X11 related things.
 In future there will probably be one of these for quarts, windows, wayland, etc.

+- mace.lua
+A collection of helper functions and commands that make mace usable.

+- macerc.lua
+A very basic initialization file.

 # Events